Chris Wood (CIA): Career

 As the war in Afghanistan began in earnest throughout 2002, Wood became head of operations at the CIA's Kabul Station, before being transferred back to Virginia a year later to serve in various leadership roles at ALEC Station, the group that led the hunt for al-Qaeda suspects and was central to the interrogation program throughout 2003 and 2004.
-He ultimately became chief of ALEC Station, while at the same time the 9/11 Commission was scrutinizing the stations actions and inactions in the days and months leading up to the attacks.
+He ultimately became chief of ALEC Station, while at the same time the 9/11 Commission was scrutinizing the station's actions and inactions in the days and months leading up to the attacks.

 In 2010 Wood served a stint as Afghan specialist at the Office of the Director of National Intelligence, before returning to Kabul Station a year later, this time as chief of station, overseeing a far larger unit than he had been a part of eight years earlier.
 He took the reins of station in Afghanistan at the same time as agency officers who spent years hunting Osama Bin Laden finally found their man.
 After 2011, Wood served time in Washington, D.C., where he served as the chief to a number of critical agency offices, and his rotational assignments included stints with the Joint Chiefs of Staff, Federal Bureau of Investigation, and Office of the Director of National Intelligence.
 Some time later Wood became a member of the Senior Intelligence Service when he returned to overseas duty in charge of all operations in Afghanistan and Pakistan, holding the position of an assistant director, and leading several field commands in sensitive overseas assignments.

 In 2015, Wood was tapped by Director John Brennan to replace Michael D’Andrea as head of the drone strike program amid a bureaucratic reshuffling.
 During his appointment, the controversial wide-ranging targeted killing program was the subject of multiple investigations, with President Obama announcing new scrutiny just days before he entered the position, saying "I don't want our intelligence agencies being a paramilitary organization.
 That's not their function."
 Wood's appointment to the role was seen by many as an opportunity to compromise with the military's Joint Special Operations Command and decrease the role of title 50 organizations like the CIA in lethal strikes traditionally the purview of title 10 military operations, citing Wood's more "collegial" approach to policy than the widely reported obstructionist approach of his longstanding surly predecessor.
 Wood continued in the role until retiring in July 2017 after 32 years of service.